Upper School Service Learning

 • Offered through a recognized outside program or agency, OR

 • Planned and executed by the student in collaboration with others.

-In all cases, projects must be approved by the Service Learning Coordinator.
-To propose a project, fill out the Service Project Proposal form.
-See "Project Ideas" For samples of programs and activities that meet project requirements.
+In all cases, projects must be approved by the Service Learning Coordinators.
+To propose a project, schedule a meeting with your Service Learning Coordinator.
+See "Project Ideas" for samples of programs and activities that meet project requirements.

 Your Reflection is your thoughtful and considered response to the Project you did.
 It can be formal or informal, and it doesn't have to follow any standard model.
 It should come from the heart and it should tell your true story.
 Be clear and specific; don't fall back on abstractions.

 Whatever form your Reflection takes, you should include:

 - A brief description of the Project: what need it addressed, whom you worked with, what agencies or organizations were involved, and what you did.